lightscalar/argos-pipeline/README.md

 ## Imagery

-As indicated above, images are stored at the lowest point in the directory structure.
-Individual image information, including geolocation information, is also stored in the MongoDB.
+As indicated above, images are stored at the lowest level in the ARGOS directory structure.
+Individual image information, including geolocation information, is also stored in the MongoDB in the `imagery` collection.

+A list of nearby images can be obtained via a GET request to `/images/:map_id/?row=0.5&col=0.75`, where the `row` and `col` query parameters specify the point of interest in terms of the fractional width (col) and height (row) of the map.
+A list of the ten nearest images are returned.

 ## Ground Truth